 - venous stasis

-- compression by neoplastic lesions, lymph nodes or retroperitoneal masses/fibrosis
+- compression by neoplastic lesions, lymph nodes, retroperitoneal masses/fibrosis or haemorrhage

 - foreign bodies - IVC filter, catheters